Marchev-Science/case-ai-digital-creator/guide.md

 Now that everything is set up, let’s break down the workflow into steps and build it up.

-## Step 1: Selecting Trending Content Topics
+## Selecting Trending Content Topics
 The first step is to get a *trending or engaging topic* in your chosen domain.
 For example, if your domain is “health & fitness,” a trending topic might be “High-Intensity Interval Training benefits” or “Top 5 Keto Diet Myths”.
 We want this to be autonomous if possible, so the system can pick something timely that people care about.

 **How to find trending topics?** Here are a few approaches: